 What could someone in total anguish.
 Total despair.
 On that cross.
 Completely alone, accomplish?
+What could make this Friday 'good'?

 In Luke's gospel, we read more about the two criminals who were crucified with Jesus.
 One hurled insults at Jesus: "Aren't you the Christ?
 Save yourself and us!"